Home Configuring Neovim as Rust IDE

 I install four plugins:

-• nvim-lspconfig Configs for the Nvim LSP client.
+• nvim-lspconfig Configs for the Neovim LSP client.

 • nvim-cmp A completion engine plugin.